 When working on your brand identity, consider these three things:

-• Every piece of your content should let people know exactly who you are and what you do.
+- Every piece of content should let people know exactly who you are and what you do.
 Ideally, they should understand immediately how you can help them achieve what they want.

-• Come up with one phrase that will be associated with you and help you touch others’ hearts.
-For example, you are likely to recognize the phrase “Just do it!” as Nike’s slogan.
+- Come up with personal brand statement that will be associated with you and help you touch others' hearts.
+For example, you are likely to recognize the phrase “Just do it!” as Nike's slogan.

 2. Focus on the right social network